 One cannot swim from one end to the other; the pool is actually divided into three sections, with two shallow dividers separating them.
 On the southern end of the pool stands the kiddie pool, a slightly elevated splashing pool with glass walls to prevent the little ones from jumping out.

-With the benefit of hindsight, it’s quite clear that the pool is more fun in the daylight than at night.
-Your guide could stand no longer than ten minutes splashing at the infinity edge, getting my fill of the Marina Bay view while getting really cold in the night air.
+This writer found (with the benefit of hindsight) that the pool is more fun in the daylight than at night.
+At night, you'll spend no more than ten minutes splashing at the infinity edge, getting your fill of the Marina Bay view while getting really cold in the night air.

 The design is airy and expansive – in the daytime, natural sunlight enters through a long glass skylight that extends down the length of the Shoppes, bathing the mall with a warm glow.
 The levels are ingeniously designed so there’s plenty of ceiling space above every visitor walking down the halls, from the top level on down.

 The building is crowned with ten petals that have been described as the “welcoming hand of Singapore” – the immediate impression is that of a flower or of hands extended in goodwill, depending on whom you ask.

 The Marina Bay Sands Singapore at a Glance

 Location: 10 Bayfront Drive, Marina Bay, Singapore.
 One hour from Changi Airport by MRT; thirty minutes by shuttle bus, available for free to registered guests (you must present a printout of the confirmation email).